-The awards ceremony for the Royal Gazette Bermuda Triangle Challenge will take place on Sunday, January 17th in Barr’s Bay Park beginning at 11:30am.
+The awards ceremony for the Chubb Bermuda Triangle Challenge will take place on Sunday, January 16th in Barr’s Bay Park beginning at 11:30am.

 The finishing times for your three days of racing will be added together and the male and female with the lowest accumulated time will be crowned the champions.
-Awards will be presented in both the 2021 Royal Gazette Bermuda Triangle Half Challenge and the 2021 Royal Gazette Bermuda Triangle Challenge categories for male and female overall (no age group), with cash prizes as follows:
+Awards will be presented in both the 2022 Chubb Bermuda Triangle Half Challenge and the 2022 Chubb Bermuda Triangle Challenge categories for male and female overall (no age group), with cash prizes as follows:

 First place: $500

 There will be no cash prizes for age group winners.
 However, age group commemorative awards (plaques) will be presented for both male and female runners in the following categories: 16-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70+

 - Ashley Estwanik – 5:25 mile; 37:26 10k; 1:22:54 half marathon (Bermuda), 2014

 - Christopher Estwanik – 4:22 mile; 31:03 10k; 1:08:35 half marathon (Bermuda), 2012